compspec/jobspec/docs/docs/drafts/spec-draft-3.md

   # flux submit to run test jobs, also run from top level batch
   - name: test
     replicas: 20

-    # This says "give me gpu first, then cpu"
-    # This is not implemented or supported yet
     resources: mummi-gpu|mummi-cpu
     depends_on: [train]
     command: